image: PREHISTORYTV / ALEX XERRI - Masters of Fine Art: Painting. 2020 studio

 Xerri makes paintings with acrylic and stone on canvas, and has expanded into building soft sculptures and wooden sculptures painted with vibrant colours and robust textures.

-Alex Xerri has exhibited in Sydney as well as internationally in Nottingham UK, and Seattle and New York City USA.
+Alex Xerri has completed a Bachelor of Fine Art and a Masters of Fine Art majoring in painting at the National Art School, Sydney.
+Xerri has exhibited in Sydney and Melbourne AUS, as well as internationally in Nottingham UK, as well as in Seattle and New York City USA.